 Good to know hints

-- The diverged laser beam is much weaker than a focused one.
+- The diverged laser beam is much weaker than the focused one.
 So if your laser collimator batteries are almost dead (or if you trying to collimate in a cold temperature environment), the image brightness might be insufficient for a good contrast of the center spot shadow to deal with even in the dark.

 - The diverged laser beam spot might be too small (or/and a little offset) to cover the entire mirror's center mark.
-In that case you can try to move the collimator a little out of the barlow and wiggle both around looking for a better coverage of the center spot.
+In that case, you can try to move the collimator a little out of the Barlow and wiggle both around looking for a better coverage of the center spot.
 With fast mirrors moving the focuser's tube out to the maximum might also help a bit.

-Overal I'm very excited with the possibility to collimate comfortably at the mirror's end of the telescope with almost the star test precision!
+Overall I'm very excited with the possibility to collimate comfortably at the mirror's end of the telescope with almost the star test precision!
 Highly recommend it to everyone.